frankframework/frank-manual/docs/source/introduction.rst

 visit https://github.com/ibissource/docker4ibis/ and follow the instructions.

 An enterprise applications created with the frank!framework is called a Frank.
 Franks are written in XML.
-Please read :ref:`gettingStarted` to learn how to write them and to learn what services the frank!framework provides.
+Please read :ref:`gettingStarted` for an introduction to programming Franks and for an introdution to the services the Frank!framework offers.
+Detailed information can be found in the rest of this documentation.